chat-sdk/chat-sdk-android/README.md

 ## Documentation
 ### Getting started

-- Setup
-- Create a new Chat App project
+#### Integration

-- Add Chat SDK to a project
+- Use Chat SDK to make a Chat app
-- Add Chat SDK to a Firebase project
+- Add Chat SDK to your Firebase app
-- Use parts of Chat SDK in your project
+- Add Chat SDK to your non-Firebase app

+#### Customization

-- Customize Chat SDK
+- Chat SDK Configuration
-- Authenticate with an existing server
+- UI Customization
+- UI Components
+- Custom Authentication

 ### API and Customization